Skip to main content

 transition: timer_2

-The second block describing timer_2 is nearly identical, as the two timers are intended to have symmetrical behavior.
+The second block describing timer_2 is nearly identical (apart from a different value for the timeout parameter), as the two timers are intended to have symmetrical behavior.

 Run the application